How to choose a sperm donor

 We have various packages available to help patients with planning their treatment costs, if you wish to find out more please view our price guide or give us a call.

 *Required additions: The cycle price can vary between clinics, to find your nearest clinic pricing click here.
-There are additional costs which cover medication, blood tests, sedation and HFEA fees that are not included in the price stated above.
+There are additional costs which cover medication, blood tests, sedation, donor sperm and HFEA fees that are not included in the price stated above.
 The ‘average’ total cost of a treatment cycle is £4,100 (this can vary based on individual patients requirements, an exact quote will be given at your consultation).

 - 0% interest available over 12 months